 Global Markets and Technologies for Sensors

-- An overview of the global markets for sensors in various applications, including biosensors, chemical sensors, image sensors, flow sensors, and level sensors
+- An overview of the global market for sensors in various applications, including biosensors, chemical sensors, image sensors, flow sensors, and level sensors

-- Breakdowns of major market trends both in terms of region and application sector
+- Explanations of the role of sensors in various applications, the technology and innovation behind sensor development and production, and major market trends both in terms of region and application sector

-- New developments taking place in the sensor industry with respect to continuous improvements in environmental performance
+- Evaluations of new developments in the sensors industry with respect to continuous improvements in environmental performance

-The report has been prepared in a clear, easily understandable format with a number of tables and charts/figures.
-The scope of the report includes a detailed study of global and regional markets for various types of sensors and their applications, including an explanation of the variations in the growth of the industry in certain regions.
+The report has been prepared in a simple, easy to understand format with a number of tables and charts/figures.
+The scope of the report includes a detailed study of global and regional markets for various types of sensors and their applications with the reasons given for variations in the growth of the industry in certain regions.

-This report covers only conventional sensors, such as pressure, temperature, level, flow and position sensors, and does not cover unconventional types of sensors such as pointing sensors (e.g., touch screens and touch-pads, barcode readers and RFID readers for identification purposes, remote-readout and intelligent power meters, gas and water meters and remote-readout heat meters).
+This report only covers conventional sensors, such as pressure, temperature, level, flow and position sensors, and does not cover unconventional types of sensors such as pointing sensors (e.g., touch screens and touch-pads, barcode readers and RFID readers for identification purposes, remote-readout and intelligent power meters, gas and water meters, as well as remote-readout heat meters).

-Srinivasa Rajaram, the analyst who compiled this report, is a mechanical engineer with more than 40 years of experience in designing factory layouts and setting up factories.
-He has established factories for the production of weighing machines and dynamic balancing machines in India and has experience in the design, production and servicing of that equipment.
-He was senior vice president of M/S Schenck Avery Ltd., an Indo-German joint venture, and established the company’s electronics department for manufacturing various types of electronic weighing and dynamic balancing equipment.
-He has authored several technology market research reports for BCC Research.
+The analyst, Srinivasa Rajaram, is a mechanical engineer with more than 40 years of experience in designing factory layouts and setting up factories.
+He also was senior vice president of M/S Schenck Avery Ltd., an Indo-German joint venture, and has authored several technology market research reports for BCC Research.